Boeing says battery returns on 787 not due to safety concerns

-NEW YORK Boeing Co (BA.N) said Wednesday that numerous replacements of potentially flammable lithium-ion batteries by airlines flying the new 787 Dreamliner were not made because of safety concerns.
+NEW YORK Jan 30 Boeing Co said Wednesday that numerous replacements of potentially flammable lithium-ion batteries by airlines flying the new 787 Dreamliner were not made because of safety concerns.

 "We have not seen 787 battery replacements occurring as a result of safety concerns," the company said in a statement.